offensive-security/kali-nethunter/README.md

 We've incorporated some amazing features into the NetHunter OS which are both powerful and unique.
 From pre-programmed HID Keyboard (Teensy) attacks, to BadUSB Man In The Middle attacks, to one-click MANA Evil Access Point setups.
 And yes, NetHunter natively supports wireless 802.11 frame injection with a variety of supported USB NICs.
 NetHunter is still in its infancy and we are looking forward to seeing this project and community grow.

 ## Installation Instructions
-Installation instructions and image download can be found at [nethunter.com](http://nethunter.com).
+Installation instructions and image downloads can be found at [nethunter.com](http://nethunter.com).

 ## Building from sources
 You can also rebuild the NetHunter images from scratch, which allows for easier image modification.
 For best results use a 64 bit Kali Linux development environment with over 10Gb free disk space and enter the following commands: